Société d'Etudes pour la Propulsion par Réaction: Mirage

 SEPR 841 monted for one Mirage IIIC.

 The Mirage and its distinctive delta wing planform began with the prototype MD.550 Mystère-Delta.
 This bore little relation, other than its name, to the Dassault Mystère; France's swept-wing fighter of the period.
-The delta aircraft was smaller, around two thirds of the Mystère's weight and was powered by two small Viper turbojets and the SEPR 66 rocket.
-All three of these engines barely exceeded the thrust of the Mystère's ATAR 101D, although they also only weighed about half of the ATAR.
+The delta aircraft was smaller, around two thirds of the Mystère's weight and was powered by two compact Viper turbojets and the SEPR 66 rocket.
+In late 1954, the Mirage I attained a recorded speed of Mach 1.6 with the use of the rocket motor.